I believe in social practice, experiential learning, and radical kindness to get us closer to ourselves, and ultimately

 Socially Engaged Art:

-And although Theatre can be an ephemeral artistic avenue, I enjoy the challenge of shining light on certain stories in order to forge a collective memory, and a communal experience — hopefully yielding a greater empathetic understanding of that transcendental truth in the process.
+Theatre may seem like an ephemeral artistic avenue, but I enjoy the challenge of shining light on certain stories in order to forge a collective memory, creating a communal experience — hopefully yielding a greater empathetic understanding of transcendental truths in the process.
 I believe there is a larger domain at play in the context of intimate art making within a community, and every artist has a responsibility as a citizen to practice art through the paradigm of education, beneficence, and justice.

 Michael Vitaly Sazonov ©2021